top of page

 What mitigation measures are available to avoid or minimize offshore wind effects on marine mammals?

-What mitigation measures are required by regulators in the U.S. for offshore wind?
+What marine mammal mitigation measures are required by regulators in the U.S. for offshore wind?

 What marine mammal-related permits, approvals and authorizations do offshore wind developers get?